georgeperez/titanpointe.org/consulting.md

 A contract can be arranged for product deployments.

-## How will I know you're charging the right hours?

-I use a service called [Toggl](https://toggl.com/) that runs on all of my working platforms.
-You, as a client, will get the same detailed reports that the service generates.

 ## What payment methods do you accept?

 I accept Apple Pay Cash, Venmo, PayPal, ATH M&oacute;vil, and cash.
 I do not accept checks.